ogradyc01/GoldenCheetah/UG_ChartTypes_Trends.md

 ### Curves - Details - Estimates

 'Estimate's are metric curves derived based on the CP models.

+![Metric Trends - New Curve - Metric] (https://raw.githubusercontent.com/GoldenCheetah/GoldenCheetah/master/doc/wiki/MetricTrends_New_Curve_Edit_Stress.jpg)

+As parameter you need to choose the metric for which the Stress shall be calculated and the `Stress Type` which shall be calculated for the selected metric.

+For the further settings see: [Curve Settings] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_ChartTypes_Trends#curve-settings)

+### Curves - Details - Stress

+'Stress' metrics allows to have user defined stress metric (like Long Term Stress, Short Term Stress, Stress Balance and Stress Ramp Rate) depending on any other metric as an input parameter.
+So you can e.g. define a Stress Metric which only considers "Duration" if you training as an input parameter - (probably not the best example - but just to illustrate the option).

 ![Metric Trends - New Curve - Metric] (https://raw.githubusercontent.com/GoldenCheetah/GoldenCheetah/master/doc/wiki/MetricTrends_New_Curve_Edit_Estimates.jpg)